Who we are

 In 2011 we formed a separate charity and have widened our brief beyond asylum seekers and refugees to all who suffer when political upheaval becomes violent.

-Most of our work is with individuals but we also provide an art therapy group with a trained art therapist.
-All our individual therapists have special training and supervision for this work and are UKCP or BACP accredited.
+We work with individuals often through interpreters and we also provide art therapy groups for men and women with a trained art therapist.
+All our therapists have special training and supervision for this work and are UKCP or BACP accredited.

 To find our more about how we raise funds and are supported go to our donate page.

-Or for further information and to hear how you may be able to help support please contact Judy Ryde - email@example.com
+Or for further information and to hear how you may be able to help, please contact Katie Hope - email@example.com